visgl/loaders.gl/docs/api-reference/misc-loaders/zip-loader.md

 ## Attributions

-This loader object is a wrapper for the [JSZip module](https://stuk.github.io/jszip/).
+ZipLoader is a wrapper around the [JSZip module](https://stuk.github.io/jszip/).
 JSZip has extensive documentation on options (and more functionality than this loader object can expose).